 The tax increment from a TIF district is created without raising taxes, and also without dipping into the base tax revenues present at the time of adoption.
 The increment thus becomes a repayment stream for debt used to finance some aspects of what is driving the increase.

-The Council of Development Finance Agencies (CDFA) and the International Council of Shopping Centers (ICSC) have collaborated with teams of Tax Increment Finance Experts from across the country to develop a series of resources that highlight the use of this bedrock development finance tool.
+The Council of Development Finance Agencies (CDFA) and the International Council of Shopping Centers (ICSC) have collaborated with teams of Tax Increment Finance Experts from across the country to develop a series of resources that highlight the use of this targeted development finance tool.
 The resources found on this webpage address what TIF is, why it should be used, and how to best apply the TIF tool.
 The collaborative efforts of CDFA & ICSC have developed a six-part video series, along with two TIF reference guides that will help experienced and novice TIF users alike.

 View the TIF Videos Series from CDFA and ICSC